kindlytree/sys_tools/README.md

 # System and Tools
 System(ubuntu) and tools to facilitate the development.
+Taking notes about the topics from software engineering practices.

 ## System